sh78/minima/README.md

 site.**

-To override the default structure and style of minimaterialize, create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from minimaterialize gem folder to `<yoursite>/_includes` and start editing that file.
+To override the default structure and style of minimaterialize, create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` dirsimply ectory, copy `_includes/head.html` from minimaterialize gem folder to `<yoursite>/_includes` and start editing that file.

 #### Styles

-Each individula materialize sass component is included separately in `_sass/main.scss`.
+Each individual materialize sass component is included separately in `_sass/main.scss`.
 To reduce unused css, you can comment out or delete the components you are not using.